Ricardo Setaro: Venona

 As a result of his professional experience at the Paraguay-Bolivia war he publishes in 1935 "Imágenes secretas de la guerra del Chaco" [secret images of the Chaco war], 1935 y "Secretos de Estado Mayor" [Secrets of the Joint Chiefs of Staff], 1936.
 Later he wrote "La vida privada del periodismo" [private life of journalism].

-During the Second World War he informed the regional Spanish speaking audience about its events from the "Cadena de las Americas", short wave radio of the Columbia Broadcasting System, in New York, USA.
+During the Second World War he informed the regional Spanish speaking audience about its events from the "Cadena de las Américas", short wave radio of the Columbia Broadcasting System, in New York, USA.
 Later he was deputy chief of the Latin American department of CBS Radio during World War II.
 He also attended the International House in New York City in 1942.
 At the University of Columbia, in NY, he studied Journalism.
 He also wrote two articles for Harpers magazine on the situation in Argentina as a result of the 1943 Revolution conducted by the nationalist GOU Group and Gral.
 JD Peron.

 In literary fiction, a type which he developed successfully, he wrote "El alma que se apresuró", of which the Newspaper La Nacion of Buenos Aires said in 1928 that it showed a flexible talent, somehow mocking and deep, but not ordinary.
 He also published "El degollador de fantasmas".

 In cinema, he produced the movies "Hombres a precio", about journalism in Argentina, Patrulla Norte, filmed in the Argentine province of Formosa about the activities of the border patrol (Gendarmería Nacional), "Mis cinco hijos" about the life of the five Alonso brothers and Violencia en la ciudad about crime in city, that was never released.